duleorlovic/blog/_posts/2016-04-20-bundler-bower-gulp-npm-yarn-webpack-tips.markdown

 To find help some `gem` command you can run `gem help list`

-For Gemfile you need to install `gem install bundler`.
+For Gemfile you need to install `gem install bundler` (use `gem update --system` if you are using system ruby).
 You can install old version `gem install bundler -v 1.9.2` but `bundle install` will use latest, unless you use specific `bundle _1.9.2_ install`.
 Bundle will call gem install.
 To see location you can use `bundle show my_gem` or `gem which my_gem`.
 Also you